How to choose the best filter for your goldfish aquarium, after deciding on the size of your set up and how much maintenance you want to do.

 They have three or more trays or compartments for filter media.

 These filters hang from the side of the aquarium, usually the back.
-They have a small pump that sucks up water from the aquarium where it goes through a series of chambers before returning to the aquarium.
+They have a small pump that sucks up water from the aquarium which then goes through a series of chambers before returning to the aquarium.

 These filters sit underneath the aquarium gravel.